Shreyas2006-25/pizza-sales-dashboard/README.md

 ## 📄 License

-MIT License – free to use and adapt.
+MIT License – free to use, modify, and share.